|Instructions for Authors|| > For Authors and Reviewers > Instructions for Authors

 Multiple references for same author: (Choi, 1983, 1985)

-• Descriptions of new taxa should include the following: 1) an illustration (line drawing) clearly showing the diagnostic characters, 2) a comparison with its closely related (or sympatric, or similar) taxa in a dichotomous key or table, and 3) a discussion of the characteristics, ecology, geography, or reproductive biology.
+• Descriptions of new taxa should include the following: 1) an illustration (line drawing) and/or pictures clearly showing the diagnostic characters, 2) a comparison with its closely related (or sympatric, or similar) taxa in a dichotomous key or table, and 3) a discussion of the characteristics, ecology, geography, or reproductive biology.
 Authors are encouraged to include information on conservation status, if available.

 • Abbreviate subspecies as subsp. or ssp., variety as var., and form as f.